 - Write a Letter to the Editor or Op-ed for your local newspaper.
 See attachment in this kit for a template letter to get you started! - Contact your local and state representatives.
-Contact your U.S. Senators and U.S. Representative and tell them to reform money in politics.
+Contact your U.S. Senators and U.S. Representatives and tell them to reform money in politics.
 Pick up the phone and give them a call.
-Tell your friends to call, too. - Ask the candidates on Facebook, on Twitter, in the newspaper, at candidate forums, or town hall meetings about their experience fundraising and what they plan to do to make elections more equitable. - Start a blog and continue to research and ask questions.
+Tell your friends to call, too. - Ask the candidates on Facebook, on Twitter, in the newspaper, at candidate forums, or town hall meetings about their experience fundraising and what they plan to do to make elections more equitable.